hydrobyte/McSimpleProp/README.md

 Into a `TForm` or a `TFrame` descendant unit, add a `TTreeView` and a `TPageControl` similar to this layout:
 ![](./images/Github-01-C.png)

-Into the `TPageControl` add pages and setup TTabSheet's `Caption` property using names that will be shown into the `TTreeView` navigator.
-You can create a special tab with `PageIndex = 0` to be shown as Group node.
+Into the designer, add pages to `TPageControl` and setup each TTabSheet's `Caption` property using names that will be shown into the `TTreeView` navigator.
+You can create a special tab with `PageIndex = 0` to be shown as a Group node.

-Add some nodes associated with tabs.
+Into your code, add some nodes associated with tabs.
 You can use `aNode = nil` and `isParent = false` to create Groups of nested Properties.

 ```pascal
 procedure TFormMain.FormCreate(Sender: TObject);